Skip to main content

 Food in the Arts: Media

-This course critically analyzes foods" portrayal across media platforms.
-We unpack how the media influences taste, purchases, and food beliefs; how it develops characters by what they eat and drink; and how it creates trends and movements.
-We explore cooking as entertainment, food shopping as a personal statement, and how media intersects with class, gender and racial tropes.
-Beginning with theory and moving through print, television, film, and the internet, students have hands-on experience interacting with the messages that define American food culture.
+This course critically analyzes how food is portrayed across media platforms.
+We unpack how media influences taste, purchases, and food beliefs; how it develops characters by what they eat and drink; and how it creates trends and movements.
+We explore cooking as entertainment, food as personal identity, and how media intersects with class, gender and racial tropes.
+Beginning with theory and moving through print, television, film, and the internet, students interact with the messages that define American food culture.

 Course #